Hypergeometric Hodge modules: Integral transforms of torus embeddings

 whose terms are given by

-\begin{lemma} The Koszul complex $\tK_u^\bullet$ is a resolution of $\tN_u$. \end{lemma} \begin{proof} In order to prove the Lemma it is enough to apply the exact Rees functor $\mst$ to the Koszul complex $K^\bullet_u$ which is a strict resolution of $N_u$ in the category of filtered $D:{W_u \times V}$-modules by Lemma \ref{prop:resofNu}. \end{proof}
+\begin{lemma} The Koszul complex $\tK_u^\bullet$ is a resolution of $\tN_u$. \end{lemma} \begin{proof} In order to prove the lemma it is enough to apply the exact Rees functor $\mst$ to the Koszul complex $\ck{K}{}^\bullet_u$ which is a strict resolution of $N_u$ in the category of filtered $D_{W_u \times V}$-modules by Proposition \ref{prop:resofNu}.